 2. Break up your space.

-If your kitchen primarily features dark cabinetry or a dark paint color, a black and white floor can help add much needed balance and contrast, brightening up the overall design.
+If your kitchen primarily features dark cabinetry or paint, a black and white floor can help add much-needed balance and contrast, brightening up the overall design.
 This eclectic cook space showcased by Jenna Cooper shows you exactly how it's done.
 X marks the spot, right?

-Looking to add pattern to your culinary headquarters?
-A black and white kitchen floor tile with an intricate pattern will add interest, and will work with cabinetry of any color.
+Looking to add a pattern to your culinary headquarters?
+A black and white kitchen floor tile with an intricate pattern will add interest and work with cabinetry in any color.
 Studio McGee chose a graphic tile for this modern but small kitchen design, which in turn helps to make the space feel larger and way more interesting.